pierre-guillou/paraview-ttk/Documentation/dev/build.md

   * `PARAVIEW_BUILD_ID` (default `""`): A build ID for the ParaView build.
 It can be any arbitrary value which can be used to indicate the provenance of ParaView.
+  * `PARAVIEW_GENERATE_SPDX` (default `OFF`): When compiling ParaView, generate a SPDX file for each of ParaView modules containing license and copyright information.

 #### Capability settings